Toni744/toni744.github.io/html5up-forty/README.txt

 html5up.net | @ajlkn

-This is my latest and greatest addition to my Github.
+This is the latest and greatest addition to my Github.
  It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!),